fmtlib/fmt/doc/index.rst

 format string to define how individual values are presented (see :ref:`formatstrings`).
 Each formattable type may define how the format specification is to be interpreted.

-..
-  They can also be passed directly to the :func:`format` function.

 Most built-in types implement the following options for format specifications, although some of the formatting options are only supported by the numeric types.